jManAscending/DnDHouseRules/README.md

 If at the end of your turn you have no air left and wish to continue trying to hold your breath, make a Con save.
 The DC starts at 10, then increases by 2 with each successive round of choking.
 On a failure, you drop to 0 HP, becoming unconscious and unstable, and you cannot regain HP until you can breathe again.

 ## Surprise Rounds
-The Surprised condition wears off after one full round has passed, instead of on a surprised creature's first turn
+The Surprised condition wears off after one full round has passed, instead of on a surprised creature's first turn.

 ## Travel Paces
 Pace | Speed | Effects